MHK213/Bank-Management-System-CPP-Console-Application-/README.md

 # Bank Management System (C++ Console Application)

 ## Overview
-This project is a **console-based Bank Management System** implemented in C++.
-It provides functionality for managing clients, handling transactions, and enforcing user access permissions.
-The system stores data in text files to simulate persistence without using a database.
+I created this simple project as part of my journey to learn the fundamentals of programming.
+It's a bank management system implemented in C++.

 ---

 ## Features

--  **User Authentication & Permissions**
+T- he system provides functions for customer management (adding, deleting, editing, and searching for customers), transaction processing (deposits, withdrawals, and balance verification), and user management (adding, deleting, editing, and searching for customers).
+It also allows for enforcing user access permissions by assigning permissions to each user upon addition.
-  - Login system with username and password.
+- The system requires users to log in using a username and password.
-  - Fine-grained permission control (view clients, add, update, delete, transactions, user management).

-- **Client Management**
-  - Add, delete, update, and search clients.
-  - Display all clients in a formatted table.

-- **Transactions**
-  - Deposit and withdraw money.
-  - Balance inquiry and reports.

-- **User Management**
-  - Add, delete, update, and search users.
-  - Assign permissions per user.

-- **File Handling**
+- The system stores data in text files to simulate system continuity without the need for a database.
-  - All clients and users are stored in text files.
+- All customers and users are stored in text files.
-  - Supports loading and saving data efficiently.
+- It supports efficient data loading and saving.

 ---